j2zhao/jinjinz.com/README.md

 Instead I spent most of my 10-12hrs making sure that the website works on mobile 100% the time 80% the time.

-(^Am actually really proud of this so pls minimize your browsers.
+(^Am actually pretty happy about this so pls minimize your browsers.
 Also send me an email if anything breaks or you have suggestions.)

 I did have a whole plan of how to display the projects info and was going to add extracurriculars/hobbies.
 Since I obviously didn't do that, here they are: